The Sheriff's Children: Identity

 Two characters that exemplify the theme of identity are Sheriff Campbell and Tom.
 Both men have issues with their identities.
-In P. Jay Delmar's The Mask as Theme and Structure: Charles W. Chesnutt's "The Sheriff's Children" and "The Passing of Grandison,” Delmar examines how Sheriff Campbell wears a “mask” for most of his life until he encounters Tom right before he dies.
+In P. Jay Delmar's The Mask as Theme and Structure: Charles W. Chesnutt's "The Sheriff's Children" and "The Passing of Grandison", Delmar examines how Sheriff Campbell wears a "mask" for most of his life until he encounters Tom right before he dies.
 The Sheriff is described a learned, wealthy, southern man who is loyal and dutiful to the county of Branson and the people of Troy.
 His unwillingness to want to serve however is a mask that he wears.
-According to Delmar, The Sheriff “always lived by the code of the Southern aristocracy, one which sanctioned his behavior toward his lover and child.”
+According to Delmar, The Sheriff "always lived by the code of the Southern aristocracy, one which sanctioned his behavior toward his lover and child".
 His identity would have been tarnished if it was known that he had a mulatto son, or if it was found out that he let his son escape from remorse.
 Thus, he is conflicted with how to pursue his relationship with Tom.
 Tom also struggles with identity issues as well.
 Tom is biracial and struggles to identify as a biracial man because of his blackness.
-His “blackness” inherently makes him an inferior subject, especially in the era and region of the story's setting.
-He says to Sheriff Campbell “You gave me a white man's spirit, and you made me a slave.”
-Since his blackness defines him no matter how learned he is, he identity is still unknown.
+His "blackness" inherently makes him an inferior subject, especially in the era and region of the story's setting.
+He says to Sheriff Campbell "You gave me a white man's spirit, and you made me a slave."
+Since his blackness defines him no matter how learned he is, his identity is still unknown.
 Tom also struggles to identify himself as the sheriff's son, but mainly just a product of reproduction.
 Since the sheriff sold him at a young age, the Sheriff doesn't hold the identity of a father, but more of an apparatus that aided in creating Tom.

-Sense of Duty
+Sense of duty

 The Sheriff is mentioned various times within the short story that he has a duty to protect Tom, for personal interest, and as a father, once he finds out that Tom is his son.
 Sheriff Campbell is adamant about performing any job that he has in the most professional and admirable way.
-When posed with the conflict of allowing the lynch mob to enter the jail and lynch Tom, he states that he cannot because “I get seventy-five cents a day for keeping this prisoner, and he’s the only one in jail.
+When posed with the conflict of allowing the lynch mob to enter the jail and lynch Tom, he states that he cannot because "I get seventy-five cents a day for keeping this prisoner, and he’s the only one in jail.
 I can't have my family suffer just to please you fellows."
 His motives to protect Tom at this time was based solely on his duty to provide for Polly and himself.
 The sense of duty changes when it is later revealed that Tom is the son that he sold years ago.
-He is conflicted since he understands that he has “some duty to this son of his.”
+He is conflicted since he understands that he has "some duty to this son of his".
 Although he realizes this other duty, he is never able to reconcile his mistakes since Tom takes his life the next day.